dhruv8433/react-native/README.md

 - **Add Todo**: Easily add new tasks to your list.
 - **Mark as Completed**: Check off todos as you finish them.
 - **Delete Todo**: Remove tasks you no longer need.
+- **Update Todo** : Update todo by click on edit button in detailed screen.
 - **Responsive Design**: Works seamlessly on desktop and mobile.

 ## Technologies Used